 IP and DNS Leak Tests: Squeaky clean

-We tested TorGuard for IP and DNS leaks and found none.
+The tests are quite straight forward.
+We tested TorGuard for IP and DNS leaks and found none at the time of testing.

 TorGuard VPN Neutral Points